nllpw/nllpw-org-gatsby/src/pages/workshop/committees.md

 ---
-title: Committees Page
+title: Committees
-subtitle: Just a generic subtitle for the page
+subtitle: Overview of the Organizing and Program Committees
 seo:
   title: Just a Generic Page
   description: This is a generic page